gardenlinux/gardenlinux-nvidia-installer/README.md

 by compiling the kernel modules at build-time inside a Garden Linux developer container (which contains the kernel headers and compiler) and then placing the resulting files into a Docker image from which they can be installed at runtime.

+## Disclaimer

+Drivers built with this project are only supported on Garden Linux, the open source operating system.
+Furthermore, only drivers for non consumer graphics cards are supported.